polarr/polarr/README.md

 Hi!
 I'm polarity, a 16 y/o from Canada interested in Math and CS.
 Regarding CS, I'm mainly focused on Web Development but also dabble with Algorithmics and Computer Graphics.

-I co-founded [Math et al](https://mathetal.netlify.app), a STEM organization hosting events and providing resources for students to learn and have fun.
-We launched [Virtual Olympiad](https://github.com/polarr/virtual-olympiad), an online multiplayer practice platform for competition math.
+I co-founded [Math et al](https://mathetal.netlify.app), a STEM organization hosting fun contests, events, and providing resources for students to learn and enjoy the sciences.

 [`site`](https://polarr.github.io) · [`aops`](https://artofproblemsolving.com/community/user/polarity) ·  [`tropicomango#1114`](https://discord.com)